-I,SCC Radiology Technology Student Handbook & S Student Handbook, which includes the Administrative understand the policies within the Radiology Technology ve & Operational Policies.
-I have read and I agree to adhere to the rules and regulations of the c and the Radiology Technology program. linical sites, Spokane Community College, I understand it is my responsibility to monitor my processor College's Radiology Technology program. ogress while in Spokane Community Student's name (please print) Zantenio mine (premo primo) Student's signature Date
+I,SCC Radiology Technology Student Handbook & S Student Handbook, which includes the Administrativ understand the policies within the Radiology Techno re & Operational Policies.
+I have read and I agree to adhere to the rules and regulations of the cland the Radiology Technology program. linical sites, Spokane Community College, I understand it is my responsibility to monitor my pro College's Radiology Technology program. ogress while in Spokane Community Student's name (please print) Student's signature Date